aistabci/abci-docs/en/docs/faq.md

 #### Reorganization Period

-* During the migration task, the data copied from the **Old Area** will increase rapidly, so it was set temporarily so that it can be used even if the quota value applied is exceeded to some extent.
+* During the migration task, the data copied from the **Old Area** will increase rapidly, so it was set temporarily to write to the **New Area** more than the requested quota value.
 * After the migration task is completed, it will be a **Reorganization Period** for deleting/merging duplicate data by copying the necessary files in advance by the user during the migration period.
 * The **Reorganization Period** is until the end of September 2021.
 If data exceeding the quota value is existed in the **New Area** after October, it will not be possible to write.
 Delete unnecessary files (duplicate files, etc.) or apply for additional quota.